gianfrancodemarco/site/content/posts/dumb-db-2.md

 ## Append-Only Database

-On the Append-Only Database, the startup doesn't do anything else then checking if the selected database exists.
+For the Append-Only Database, the startup doesn't do anything else then checking if the selected database exists.
 For this reason, the time required doesn't increase with the table size.

 ![Regular DBMS Startup Time](/images/posts/dumb-db-2/Regular_DBMS_Startup_Time.png)